Spirulina has, like a lot of natural products, many benefits on the human body. Zoom on this very nutrient rich micro-algae.

 Spirulina’s therapeutic virtues for your health

-Spirulina is so remarkable because it contains 50% (dry spirulina) to 70% (fresh spirulina) of high-quality proteins thanks to the high amount of amino acids.
-It contains the eight essential amino acids that the body need to get from an
+Spirulina is so remarkable because it contains 50% (dry spirulina) to 71% (fresh spirulina) of high-quality proteins thanks to the high amount of amino acids.
+It contains the eight essential amino acids that the body need to get from an external source and are essential to us as an organism.

 Chlorophyll is also one of its great components: it has a positive effect on the production of red blood cells and promotes the purification of blood.